You're standing in a story you didn't write. The systems won't rewrite themselves. But the people inside them can.

 Storytelling ≠ Story Leadership

 The story you have been telling yourself is in your control (storytelling).
 The story you are standing in is the one out of your control.
 Like an invisible current, it shapes what feels possible before you've even started.
 To move you need to surface it.
+Story Leadership is about perceiving the story you are part of and working with it, rather than against it.

 Studio Hatfield ©2025 – © Sarah Neuendorf